EdFazli/EdFazli.github.io/README.md

-# Ed Fazli's Professional Blog
+# Syed Fazli's Professional Blog

 A modern, high-performance blogging platform built with Next.js and deployed on GitHub Pages.